movementlabsxyz/MIP/MIP/mip-34/README.md

 To simplify we assume that each validator stakes the same amount.
 The set of validators is in charge of validating sequenced batches and producing blocks that also commit to the state root of the sequenced batch.

 There may be different protocols for the postconfirmation and the L2-confirmation.
-Here we focus only on the L1 contract (i.e. postconfirmation).
+Version A and version B address Postconfirmation.
+Version C includes L2-confirmation.

-#### Version A: Leader-dependent blocks
+#### Version A: Postconfirmation with leader-dependent blocks

 A leader validator is elected for a certain interval.
 The leader proposes the next transition (block-range $B_r'$):  $B_r \xrightarrow{\ txs \ } B_r'$.
 The leader can do so by sending a digest of $txs$ (Merkle root) and a digest of $B_r'$ (Merkle root hash of $B_r'$), or a _change set_.
 The leader commits on L1 to $B_r'$.
 Every validator checks the validity of $B_r'$ and prepares a vote message (:white_check_mark: or :x:).